erikandersson96/portfolio-project-five/README.md

 <details>
 <summary>Shopping Bag</summary>
 <br>
-The shopping bag displays all the watches that has been added to the bag, the quantity of each watch, a update/remove quantity input, price, subtotal, bag total, grand total and buttons for shop more or secure checkout.
-This page is taken as inspiration from the Code Institute - Boutique Ado Walkthrough Project but I have styled it to match the rest of this website.
+The shopping bag displays all the watches that have been added to the bag, the quantity of each watch, an update/remove quantity input, price, subtotal, bag total, grand total, and buttons for shop more or secure checkout.
+This page is taken as inspiration from Code Institute - Boutique Ado Walkthrough Project but I have styled it to match the rest of this website.
 <br>

 ![Screenshot of shopping bag](/readme_images/bag.png)